-Feel free to explore Mljet National Park (entrance fees are not included), to walk around the Great and Small Lake, visit The Islet of St. Mary with its Benedictine Monastery dating from the 12th century and, of course, take a swim in the heart of this pristine National Park.
-Enjoy your lunch on board while cruising towards the island of Korčula.
-This historic town is known as the birthplace of Marco Polo, one of the most famous world explorers of all times.
-Join the city tour of Korčula and walk through the town’s charming narrow and cobbled streets.
+This morning you`ll cruise to Mljet where you’ll be free to explore National Park (entrance fees are not included), walk around the Great and Small Lakes, visit The Islet of St. Mary with its Benedictine Monastery dating from the 12th century and, of course, take a swim in the heart of this pristine National Park.
+Lunch is served on board as you continue your cruise toward the Island of Korčula, where you shall arrive in the afternoon, docking in the Town of Korčula.
+This historic town is known as the birthplace of Marko Polo, one of the most famous world explorers of all time.
+The English-speaking guide does a Korčula City tour and walks you through the town’s charming narrow and cobbled streets.
 You’ll have the rest of the evening free to enjoy dining at one of the local restaurants of your choice.